drake-mer/flights/README.md

 # Possibilities for additional work

-Store the results into a database.
-Get the total list of the flights for this company on the next month and store this in a database with the appropriate model.
-Write an API to serve this, schedule the scraping jobs.
+- Store the results into a database with the air routes
+- Store the result for the month to come on all the possible routes (30 x 10 x number of flights per day)
+- Serve this through a convenient API and scrape periodically the data to keep the infos up to date.